regolith-labs/ore-cli/README.md

 ## Building the utility
 To build the Ore CLI, you will need to have the Rust programming language installed.
 You can install Rust by following the instructions on the [Rust website](https://www.rust-lang.org/tools/install).

+Another prerequisite for these scripts is to install the solana cli from their [website](https://docs.solanalabs.com/cli/install)

 The instructions presented here are for using a linux environment but also work on WSL2 on windows (I suspect they will work on most MAC computers as well).

 Once you have Rust installed, you can build the Ore CLI by running the following command in the ore-cli folder: